 Expect an increase in consolidation when it comes to the core capabilities of coordinating customer data and campaign management.
 There are only so many general-purpose CRMs the world requires.

-Ironically, the consolidation at the platform level will likely facilitate greater diversity and innovation at the next level up, as more specialized market developers build on top of these foundations.
+Ironically, the consolidation at the platform level will likely lead to greater diversity and innovation at the next level up, as more specialized market developers build on top of these foundations.

 In conclusion, this is going to continue to be a fascinating space and it should be fun to be part of the continued evolution of marketing and technology.